Age of Information Analysis for CR-NOMA Aided Uplink Systems with Randomly Arrived Packets: System model

 \subsubsection{With re-transmission}

 at the end of each transmitting slot, if the signal is not successfully transmitted and there is no new status update data arrives, the transmitted data will be moved back into the queuing buffer for re-transmission.
 Otherwise, the transmitted data will be discarded.
-Note that, if a newer status update comes before the next transmitting time slot, the previously received update data will be discarded, in order to improve the freshness of the data collected at the source.
+Note that, if a newer status update comes before the next transmitting time slot, the previously received update data will be discarded, in order to improve the freshness of the data collected at the source \footnote{{Please note that the utilization of retransmissions may result in higher energy consumption.
+In this paper, it is assumed that the additional energy consumption is affordable for the source, where the timeliness of the information is more important.}}.

 For notational convenience, the TDMA scheme with and without re-transmission is termed ``TDMA-RT'' and ``TDMA-NRT'', respectively.
-And the NOMA scheme with and without re-retransmission is termed ``NOMA-RT'' and ``TDMA-NRT'', respectively.
+And the NOMA scheme with and without re-retransmission is termed ``NOMA-RT'' and ``NOMA-NRT'', respectively.

+\begin{Remark} {Some modifications to the legacy TDMA network is necessary for the implementation of CR-NOMA.
+First, if re-transmission strategy is adopted, the receiver needs to carry out a one-bit feedback to the users at the end each slot, to inform the users whether the re-transmission is needed.
+Besides, to ensure that the transmission of the secondary user to the corresponding primary user is transparent, the receiver needs to feedback the permitted maximal data rate shown in (2) (or (3)) to the secondary user.} \end{Remark}